 Osculating Lilith is also called True Lilith

-Her orbit oscillates wildly this is why she is called true lilith.
-This Lilith uses the real orbit of the Black Moon.
-Her orbit is the real orbit of the Black Moon rather than an average.
+Her orbit oscillates wildly this is why she is called true Lilith.
+This Lilith uses the actual, real orbit of the Black Moon rather than the average.
 This is another theoretical point.

-Some people, like Juan Antonio Revilla, believe that she is the most important Lilith and most accurately portrays Lilith’s uncontrollable nature.
+Some people, like Juan Antonio Revilla, believe that True Lilith is the most important Lilith and most accurately portrays Lilith’s uncontrollable nature.

 To find your Liliths

 Go to Astro.com, free horoscopes, extended chart selection and scroll to the bottom of the page.
-Copy and paste these numbers into the empty box on the bottom left side of the screen:
+Copy and paste these numbers into the empty box on the bottom of the screen: